hpcc-systems/HPCC-Platform/docs/blogs/FileStorage.md

 Whenever the HPCC system needs to access storage, it uses a 'storage plane' to provide all the information needed to use that storage.
 These storage planes are defined within the storage section of the values.yaml file.
 Many of the options for a storage plane are optional and will be covered later, but first what are the basics?
 There are two main options for storage:

 ## Ephemeral Storage
 Ephemeral storage is storage that has the same lifetime as the instance of the HPCC cluster.
 When the cluster is installed the storage is created, when the cluster is uninstalled the storage is destroyed.
-This is very useful for testing, or experimenting with a system, but not so helpful for a production system!
+This is very useful for testing, or experimenting with a system, but not so helpful for storing data on a production system!
+Ephemeral storage is also used for temporary spill files.
 This type of storage is used in the default values.yaml file to make it easy to deploy the chart and experiment.

 A storage plane for ephemeral storage has the following format: